IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/installation.rst

 2. **PyPI** is recommended for developers using Pip.
 3. **Conda** is recommended for developers using Anaconda.
 4. **Docker** is recommended for developers using Docker.
+5. **AWS Lambda** is recommended for developers using AWS Lambda functions.
-5. **Using the BlenderBIM Add-on** is recommended for non-developers wanting a graphical interface.
+6. **Using the BlenderBIM Add-on** is recommended for non-developers wanting a graphical interface.
-6. **From source with precompiled binaries** is recommended for developers actively working with the Python code.
+7. **From source with precompiled binaries** is recommended for developers actively working with the Python code.
-7. **Compiling from source** is recommended for developers actively working with the C++ core.
+8. **Compiling from source** is recommended for developers actively working with the C++ core.

 Pre-built packages
 ------------------